Our featured exhibit for the run of DAWN from FEB 1 – MARCH 1 is

-The gallery space at Everyman Theatre is a space to celebrate local artists and community.
+The gallery space at Everyman Theatre is a space to celebrate local artists and the community.

 By engaging with local artists, we extend the themes of our plays beyond the stage and draw direct connections to the city of Baltimore.
 Everyman is deeply invested in creating imaginative spaces for all artists to express themselves.
 Our gallery space is a hub of inspired talent through the lens of visual art.